AckerlyXu/heima/articles/service-fabric/service-fabric-application-upgrade-advanced.md

 ## Manual upgrade mode

+> [!NOTE]
-> [AZURE.NOTE]  The unmonitored manual mode should be considered only for a failed or suspended upgrade.
+>  The unmonitored manual mode should be considered only for a failed or suspended upgrade.
 The monitored mode is the recommended upgrade mode for Service Fabric applications.

 Azure Service Fabric provides multiple upgrade modes to support development and production clusters.
 Deployment options chosen may be different for different environments.